A Few Tips to Prepare Your Pool for the Big Opening this Spring

 Before you open for the season, there are a few things you can do to help make your pool opening go smoothly.
 By taking care of a few tasks leading up to the big day, you can save yourself from unexpected delays.

-Here are a few tips to prepare above-ground and inground pools in Ottawa for the big opening this spring.
+Here are a few tips to prepare above-ground and inground pools for the big opening this spring.

 Clean Around the Pool and Deck